Increasing your air conditioner’s SEER rating can increase your energy savings.

 Finding an air conditioner with the SEER value that works for you is just the first step in maximizing energy efficiency.
 There are lots of other ways you can save energy in your home in the summer months.

-If you’re unsure of whether to buy a new air conditioner with a higher SEER value, feel free to contact Denver’s HVAC experts at Summit Heating & A/C. We can schedule a free evaluation to help you determine the best way to keep you comfortable during the summer.
+If you’re unsure of whether to buy a new air conditioner with a higher SEER value, feel free to contact Denver’s HVAC experts at Summit Heating, A/C, Plumbing & Electrical.
+We can schedule a free evaluation to help you determine the best way to keep you comfortable during the summer.